PlanetLotus/keen5-linux/DEV.md

 Physics implemented using floats for integrating position and ints for rendering position.

 Two enemies with basic AI implemented.
-One stationary enemy implemented.
+One stationary enemy (FireSpinner) implemented.
+Stationary laser gun implemented.